rishnt/Enterprise-Management-System/README.md

 # 🏢 Enterprise Management System

 A robust, scalable, and modular enterprise management platform built with Java and Spring Boot.
-This system provides a foundation for managing organizational processes, streamlining operations, and enabling enterprise-level service delivery.
+This system provides a foundation for managing organizational processes, streamlining operations, and enabling enterprise Level service delivery.

 ---